areguera/terraform-aws-ssm/examples/simple/README.md

-# Single environment configuration
+# Composing SSM configuration for one simple environment

-This example describes the implementation of a single environment of EC2 instances configured to receive automatic patching through AWS Systems Manager (SSM) capabilities.
+Let's consider an hypothetical environment `dev` which provides compute power for developers do their work.
+We want this environment to apply system updates automatically every 7 days for all type of packages released by the package provider, including those related to non-security updates.
+In case some of these packages need a reboot, the reboot will take place during the off work hours.

-The environment name is `dev` and provides compute power for developers do their work.
-It has been configured to apply system updates automatically every 7 days.
-The auto-approved update action considers all type of packages released by the package provider, including those related to non-security updates.
-In case some of these packages need a reboot, the reboot will during the specified maintenance window time frame.
+The developers are working on an application which sole purpose is to print the `Hello, World!` message on the web browser, when they request the `http://localhost/` URL in the workstation.
+For this purpose, developers need an EC2 instance with a (httpd) web server permanently running, and configured to serve the file `index.html`.
+Note that, for this example, instances must deployed from a pristine image and the web server needs to be installed and configured every time a new EC2 instance is deployed for a developer.

 ```
            *       *       *       *       *       *       *       *